What are trade to trade stocks?

-If you have a 'trade to trade' stock in your holding and you sell it, but buy it back it on the same day, the stocks will not be visible in your holdings till after the settlement (T+2 days).
+If you have a 'trade to trade' stock in your holding and you sell it, but buy it back it on the same day, this will not be treated as an intraday trade.

 The following series on NSE and BSE are trading to trade stocks:

 - 'BT' series on NSE